Sámi Americans

-History
+Immigration

 The majority of Sámi immigrants to the United States were documented based on their nationality, rather than their ethnicity.
 Ship manifests documenting the ethnic origins of their passengers to the United States often labeled Sámi migrants by their national origins, and when these migrants were processed on arrival to the United States, most were then marked as ethnically Norwegian, Finnish or Swedish.
 Because of this, it is unknown how many came to the U.S. during the late 19th and early 20th centuries along with other Scandinavian immigrants.

 The majority of Sámi immigrants originated from Norway, Sweden, or Finland, though a small number came from the Kola Peninsula in Russia.
-Most came to the United States as single family units, which were often of mixed nationalities, where one spouse had a different nordic nationality than the other.
+Most came to the United States as single family units, which were often of mixed nationalities, where one spouse had a different Nordic nationality than the other.
 There is some speculation that some Sámi women who immigrated to the United States alone were mail-order brides, as oral histories record the efforts of women to avoid exploitative work.

-The majority of Sámi migrants to the United States are believed to have immigrated from the late 19th to the early 20th century, like the other Nordic Americans.
-The driving factors behind their emigration, however, appear to differ from other nordic ethnicities.
+The majority of Sámi migrants to the United States are believed to have immigrated from the late 19th to the early 20th century, like other Nordic American immigrants.
+The driving factors behind their emigration, however, appear to differ from other Nordic ethnicities.
 Though documentation of the phenomenon is limited, based on oral and written accounts by Sámi Americans it is believed that many Sámi were driven to emigrate because of discrimination and national claims to their territories.
 Many were also driven by religious factors, as Laestadians were persecuted in Sweden and Norway.

 Initially, Sámi populations were drawn to the United States by employment opportunities in mining and logging industries.
-The first record of Sámi immigrants in the United States is dated to the 1860s, when a number were recruited to work in the Keweenaw Peninsula copper mines.
+Sámi immigrants are first recorded to have arrived in the United States in the 1860s, when a number were recruited to work in the Keweenaw Peninsula copper mines.
 The majority of these miners were from northern Sweden and Finland.
 A community of Laestadians with Sámi origins later moved to the Peninsula as well.
 The most well documented case of Sámi immigration was to Alaska in the 1890s, when a comparatively small number of Sámi herders were recruited by the emerging Alaska Reindeer Service.